lukeWaninger/hcds-final/final_project_plan.md

 A limitation noted by NOAA is up to a 2-day delay in reporting weather aggregations although this does not affect the current project.

 #### License - IS THIS OKAY?
-NOAA and WMO provide the data for 'free and unrestricted use in research, education, and other non-commerical activites.'
+NOAA and WMO provide the data for 'free and unrestricted use in research, education, and other non-commerical activities.'
 > The data summaries provided here are based on data exchanged under the World Meteorological Organization (WMO) World Weather Watch Program according to WMO Resolution 40 (Cg-XII).
 This allows WMO member countries to place restrictions on the use or re-export of their data for commercial purposes outside of the receiving country.
 Data for selected countries may, at times, not be available through this system.

 > Those countries' data summaries and products which are available here are intended for free and unrestricted use in research, education, and other non-commercial activities.
 However, for non-U.S. locations' data, the data or any derived product shall not be provided to other users or be used for the re-export of commercial services.
-To determine off-line availability of any country's data, please contact --ncdc.orders@noaa.gov, 828-271-4800.
+To determine the off-line availability of any country's data, please contact --ncdc.orders@noaa.gov, 828-271-4800.
 Please email ncdc.info@noaa.gov if you have any other questions.

 ### ORNL DAAC
 This dataset contains a wealth of information for modeling.
-For this project I will be using two tables that give us vegetation and soil content for a given latitude and longitude.
+For this project, I will be using two tables that give us vegetation and soil content for a given latitude and longitude.

 #### EMDI_ClassA_Soil_IGBP_81.csv
 | Variable Name | Data Type | Description                                          | Units           |